‘Worst is probably behind’ the Australian economy, AMP says

 Business conditions have also appeared to stabilise at slightly positive levels, after easing throughout 2024.

-“Conditions weakened in the first read of the year,” Oster added.
+“Conditions weakened in the first read of the year,” Oster said.
 “This was driven by weaker trading and profitability conditions, while employment conditions marginally improved.
 Of note, retail conditions pulled back after strong gains in December.”

 NAB price surveys found that labour cost growth increased slightly to 1.8 per cent quarter-on-quarter, while input cost growth eased to 1.1 per cent and final product prices remained unchanged at 0.8 per cent.